An illustrated guide to semantic versioning

 But the feather wasn’t introduced in this major release, it was introduced in an older version.
 If we want to keep supporting our user base, we should release a patch to our old versions as well.

-This is where tagging comes in.
+This is where tagging comes in handy.
 You may have noticed, we’ve also published tags (named versions of our software), along the way and used our release numbers as tag names.
 Now we can easily go back and release a fix, then increment a patch on the old version.

-Alpha (or Beta, etc.) versions are considered unstable, and do not abide versioning restrictions.
+Alpha (or Beta, etc.) versions are considered unstable and do not abide by versioning restrictions.

 $ git tag -a 1.0.0-alpha.1 -m "Testing the new interface"